3mdeb/meta-rte/docs/rte-mac-setup.md

 # Setup MAC adress at U-Boot

-After flashing the card with the new image, the `MAC` will be generated from the board's serial id and stored in `U-Boot`'s environment variable on the first boot.
+After flashing the card with the new image, the `MAC` will be generated from the board's `Serial ID` and stored in `U-Boot`'s environment variable on the first boot.

+If no `Serial ID` is found in U-Boot environment, tha `MAC` will be regenerated.

+If `Serial ID` change (e.g. by booting the SD card on another device), the `MAC` will be regenerated again.

+If `Serial ID` is the same, only unset `MAC` addresses will be generated.

-You can change the address for a single boot by modifying the variable from `U-Boot` command line.
+You can change the address by modifying the variable from `U-Boot` command line.
 Execute the following instructions:
 1. Stop loading the `U-Boot` by hitting any key:
     ```